Ajax, Ontario: Music and dance

 During 1955–1962, the Ajax Recreational Committee ran regular dances for the town's teenagers.
 The Saturday night dances, called "Ajax Teen Town", were held at the Ajax Community Centre, and were attended by as many as 500 teenagers at its peak.
 The Community Centre burnt down in 1960s, and the event attendance gradually declined, as music styles changed and as the members grew up.

 For a short period beginning in the 1990s, Ajax became notable for its punk musicians, with the Maclean's magazine calling it the "punk-rock capital of Canada" in 2003.
 After the success of Sum 41, record labels began looking for upcoming artists at the local shows in the Durham region.
 Several other bands and artists from Ajax achieved popularity, including Closet Monster, Not by Choice, Matt Brann and Jesse Colburn (members of Avril Lavigne's back-up band).
 According to writer Alan Cross, punk became popular in Ajax as the local teens kept themselves busy with music, finding not much else to do in a small town.
 Chameleon Café (110 Dowty Road), an auto body garage converted into a music venue, became a popular spot for local bands during the mid-to-late 1990s, with hundreds of teens gathering there on weekends.
 According to producer Greig Nori, the popularity of Chameleon Café (which closed in 2001) and the proximity of Ajax to Toronto (where teens could attend major punk band concerts) helped the music scene in the town.

+Public art

+The Town of Ajax maintains a diverse collection of public art, monuments, and memorials, with a significant concentration of works by local sculptor Geordie Lishman.
+His installations in the town often utilize recycled industrial steel and kinetic elements, reflecting the region's natural and mechanical heritage: